Quick Links

 Introduction

-A commonly confused component of Amazon advertising is the difference between keywords and search terms.
-Both keywords and search terms are important to the success of your ads and are explained below.
+A frequently misunderstood part of Amazon advertising is the distinction between keywords and search terms.
+Both play a crucial role in how your ads perform, and we break them down below.

 Keywords